 This evening you will stay in a warm room, i.e. a normal hotel room and enjoy a good long sleep.

 After a sleep in, head off after lunch for an afternoon snowmobile ride.
 This adventure will give you a perfect opportunity to experience Lapland’s magnificent nature in broad daylight.
 You will be guided across frozen lakes and bogs, through hilly landscapes with views over the river and Kiruna in the far horizon.
 Traditional Swedish fika by an open fire included.

 Return for your final night in a warm room at the ICEHOTEL.

 After breakfast transfer to Kiruna for your departure.

+All prices listed are per person, based on two people sharing a room.
+2023 prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.
 Superior price includes a stay in an Art Suite.
-All prices listed are per person in double/twin share, early indicative price .
 Please note that a supplement may apply over weekends, Christmas, New Years & Valentine's Day.
 Please ask us for a quote staying at ICEHOTEL 365 anytime during the year.

 Activities can be substituted according to the season.
 Summer activities can include hiking, rafting and fishing.

 Enjoy sculptures in your room with an upgrade to an Art Suite or have your own heated relaxation area in a Deluxe Suite at ICEHOTEL.